-Second is aligning your processes, from hiring processes to the day-to-day interactions with your employees, with how you want your culture to be.
-I had the pleasure of listening to Kathleen Reidenbach, Chief Commercial Officer of Kimpton Hotels, speak at Inbound 2019, and she mentioned how “leveraging the power of workplace culture” can go a long way.
+Second is aligning your processes — from hiring processes to the day-to-day interactions with your employees — with how you want your culture to be.
+I had the pleasure of listening to Kathleen Reidenbach, Chief Commercial Officer of Kimpton Hotels, speak at Inbound 2019.
+She mentioned how “leveraging the power of workplace culture” can go a long way.

 Another method of ensuring that your employee experience is top notch and in line with your customer experience goals is using Voice of Customer (VoC) and Voice of Employee (VoE) data in tandem.

 Engaged, happy employees are just the first step.
-Once a solid team is in place, it’s important to take advantage of that strength to create consistently amazing experiences for your guests.
+Once a solid team is in place, it’s important to take advantage of that strength.
+Harness it to create consistently amazing experiences for your guests.

-Some things are great steps to be automated, such as late night room service orders, innovative loyalty programs, and optional self check-in, but forcing automation on processes that are perfect opportunities for human connection is a huge error.
-When you have a great team, use technology where it helps, but don’t let technology get in the way of spontaneous moments of relief and delight for your customers.
+Forcing automation on processes that are perfect opportunities for human connection is a huge error.
+When you have a great team, use technology where it helps.
+But don’t let technology get in the way of spontaneous moments of relief and delight for your guests.
 Put your employees’ character on display.

-Adding flexibility into your day-to-day processes allows for the experiences of each of your customers to be tailored just for them.
-You have hired the right people, so you can trust them to read the crowd and understand what needs to be done.
+Adding flexibility into your day-to-day processes lets the experiences of each of your guests to be tailored just for them.
+You hired the right people.
+So you can trust them to read the crowd and understand what needs to be done.

-Though guest interactions rank among the most important considerations in the hospitality industry, the guest experience is crucial to consider in any industry where your employees are guest-facing.
+Guest interactions rank among the most important considerations in the hospitality industry.
+But this guest experience is crucial to consider in any industry where your employees are guest-facing.